airbytehq/terraform-provider-airbyte/docs/resources/source_klarna.md

 Required:

-- `password` (String) A string which is associated with your Merchant ID and is used to authorize use of Klarna's APIs (https://developers.klarna.com/api/#authentication)
+- `password` (String, Sensitive) A string which is associated with your Merchant ID and is used to authorize use of Klarna's APIs (https://developers.klarna.com/api/#authentication)
-- `playground` (Boolean) Propertie defining if connector is used against playground or production environment
 - `region` (String) must be one of ["eu", "us", "oc"] Base url region (For playground eu https://docs.klarna.com/klarna-payments/api/payments-api/#tag/API-URLs).
 Supported 'eu', 'us', 'oc'
-- `source_type` (String) must be one of ["klarna"]
 - `username` (String) Consists of your Merchant ID (eid) - a unique number that identifies your e-store, combined with a random string (https://developers.klarna.com/api/#authentication)

+Optional:

+- `playground` (Boolean) Default: false
+Propertie defining if connector is used against playground or production environment